isawosniack/gitlab-ci-lab/docs/docker.rst

     .. note::

         A image digest is not the same as image ID.
 It is a cryptographic hash containing the image metadata, the list of layer digests and the order of those layers.

         If two images have the same digest, they are identical.
 The image ID is derived from the digest and is a local identifier.

+        *By changing the order of RUN instructions in the docker file, it may also affect the time needed to build the image, because the layer digest will be different than the one in the local cache*

 .. caution::